-Senior Management of the Group as at 31 December 2019 and 2018 comprised eleven and fourteen persons (including the CEO who is also a member of the Board of Directors), respectively.
+Senior Management of the Group as at 31 December 2020 and 2019 comprised eleven persons (including the CEO who is also a member of the Board of Directors).

-For the year ended 31 December 2019, total compensation, comprising short-term employee benefits, to the members of the Board of Directors amounted to USD 2,082 thousand (2018: USD 1,732 thousand) and total compensation to the members of Senior Management of the Group amounted to USD 6,189 thousand (2018: USD 5,581 thousand).
+For the year ended 31 December 2020, total compensation, comprising short-term employee benefits, to the members of the Board of Directors amounted to USD 1,736 thousand (2019: USD 2,082 thousand) and total compensation to the members of Senior Management of the Group amounted to USD 4,723 thousand (2019: USD 6,189 thousand).
 The compensation was included in general and administrative expenses in the consolidated statement of comprehensive income.